AstralEmperor/Application/README.md

     4. Login system
     5. 3 types of list Views
     6. Pagination
-    7. Prototype of Roles (ADMIN,USER,GUEST)
+    7. Prototype of Roles (ADMIN,USER,GUEST) in permissions.js
-    8. Tables displaying content from JSON
+    8. Tables displaying content from JSON for user/requests
     9. Toastr notifications on login(npm package)
     10. Statistics
+    11. Automatic/Manual Carousel
+    12. Reviews generated using data

 ## NO WAY TO LAUNCH IT AT THE MOMENT!!!